agocs/groceries/README.md

 `groceries new kroger.md` will create a new grocery list using the `kroger.md` template in `~/.groceries/templates` (if there is one)

-`groceries print` will print `groceries.md` in your present working directory.
+`groceries print` will compile `groceries.md` in your present working directory into a PDF and send it to a printer.